phil-03/Service/README.md

 NOTE -It is best to run this program in a virutal machine.
 Any antivirus will need to be disabled Visual Studio must be run as admin.

->**Will update soon with installation and instruction on running program..
+>**Will update soon with installation notes and instruction on running program..

 ##<b>Parameters: </b><br />
 -query -> Obtains and displays information about the specified service <br />